 The University is committed to reducing the consumption of electricity and natural gas in an effort to lower utility costs and greenhouse gas emissions.
-The University has reduced greenhouse gas emissions by 25% in the past 10 years (including 15% in the past 2 years).
+The University has reduced greenhouse gas emissions by 21% in the past 3 years.

 The Building and Construction Centre (pictured) north windows incorporate solar panels in the windows and it's the largest display of its type in the Southern Hemisphere.
 To the end of 2010 the panels generated over 35,000 kilowatt hours of energy back into the grid.